wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-from-udp-to-https.md

-# Switching from UDP to HTTP/S
+# How to switch from UDP to HTTP/S

 This example demonstrates how WSO2 Micro Integrator receives SOAP messages over UDP and forwards them over HTTP.